pythoncapi/pythoncapi/doc/optimization_ideas.rst

 Jython has not GIL.

-Reference couting remains a good and convenient API for C extension.
+Reference counting remains a good and convenient API for C extension.
 Maybe this design can be kept for the public C API for external C extensions, but CPython internals can be modified to avoid reference counting, like using a tracing garbage collector for example.
 Once the C API stops leaking implementation